Individual Retirement Accounts at Interactive Brokers

 Limited Margin for IRAs

-Once it is granted, the limited-margin IRA can execute certain option spreads and do the same activity as an advisory IRA: trade with unsettled capital.
-Interactive Brokers does not allow limited-margin IRAs to borrow currencies.
-To submit an order in a non-base currency, a currency conversion must be done.
-Withdrawals are allowed only in U.S. dollars, although an IRA can be set up in any base currency.
+Once activated, the limited-margin IRA can trade certain option spreads and operate with unsettled funds, similar to the advisory IRA.
+However, borrowing currencies is not allowed in limited-margin IRAs.
+To trade in non-base currencies, a currency exchange must occur.
+Additionally, withdrawals are only allowed in U.S. dollars, even though an IRA can be opened in any base currency.

-Futures can be traded in a brokerage IRA, though the margin requirements are significantly higher in retirement accounts.
+Futures trading is permitted in a brokerage IRA, but these products have much higher margin requirements when used in retirement accounts.

 IBKR IRA Fees

-A self-directed IRA with Interactive Brokers has no required initial deposit.
-It can be opened with any amount or nothing at all.
-There are no periodic costs.
-Commissions are set at zero for U.S.-listed stocks and ETFs for U.S. residents.
+Self-directed IRAs with Interactive Brokers have no minimum balance requirement.
+You can open one with any amount or even with zero deposit.
+There are no recurring fees for these accounts, and commissions are zero on U.S.-listed stocks and ETFs for U.S. residents.

 Opening an IRA at IBKR

-It is quite straightforward to open a retirement profile with Interactive Brokers or Advisors.
-Click on the red button on either site to open an account (IB) or to begin the signup process (IA).
-To create a robo IRA directly via the Advisors site, a U.S. residential address is required.
+Opening a retirement account with Interactive Brokers or Interactive Advisors is a simple process.
+Just click on the red button at the top of either website to either open an account (IB) or sign up (IA).
+For a robo-IRA, a U.S. residential address is required.

 Interactive Brokers Promotion